EnsembleLink: Accurate Record Linkage Without Training Data: Results

-Multilingual party matching presents a distinct challenge because it requires world knowledge beyond pattern matching.
 The party examples in Table~\ref{tab:examples} show cases where query and reference share zero character overlap: ``Podemos'' (Spanish) matches to ``We Can'' and ``Sie\v{t}'' (Slovak for ``network'') to ``Network.''
-The cross-encoder handles cognate translations but struggles with semantically equivalent terms lacking lexical similarity.
-To address this, I add an optional second-stage reranker using Qwen3-8B, an open-source large language model, which selects among the top candidates using its learned latent knowledge of political party names across countries.
-The trade-off is computational: cross-encoder reranking processes approximately 50 candidates per second, while LLM-based reranking processes approximately 2 candidates per second.
-For tasks where speed matters more than the incremental accuracy gain, the cross-encoder alone suffices.
-This trade-off is \emph{not} necessary when API calls are substituted for locally-hosted models.
-For tasks requiring world knowledge, the LLM reranking stage provides substantial improvement.
-Smaller language models like Qwen3-4B lack sufficient world knowledge for this task, confirming that the accuracy gain stems from encyclopedic knowledge rather than language modeling capabilities alone.
+These require the cross-encoder to recognize translations rather than character similarity.
+For applications where country information is unavailable, an optional LLM reranker using Qwen3-8B can select among candidates using world knowledge of political parties, though this comes at computational cost and still underperforms country blocking.
 Appendix~A reports per-country accuracy, showing perfect accuracy on Japan, Greece, Sweden, Iceland, Turkey, and Cyprus, with some variation on languages requiring non-literal translation.